 - Some of our content contains affiliate marketing links.
 When you click on these links and visit an ethical brand’s online store, Good On You may receive a commission for any purchase you make.

 Note that we only work with brands rated “Good” or “Great” using our transparent rating methodology described here.
 In this way we promote the good work of the very best ethical fashion labels, and encourage others to improve their practices.

 - Since launching, we have developed a robust system to assess brands on the issues shoppers care about and a data set comprising thousands of brand ratings.
 We offer access to this data and expertise to retailers worldwide who are looking to assess, source and market sustainable brands.

 How does Good On You rate brands?

-In short, we aggregate all the relevant public information available from certification schemes (Fair Trade, Global Organic Textile Standard, Cradle to Cradle and many more), from NGO investigations and from brands’ own statements.
+In short, we aggregate all the relevant public information available from company websites, credible third party reports and certification schemes (like Fair Trade, Global Organic Textile Standard, Cradle to Cradle and many more).

 Ethical shoppers demand transparency and we’re here to reward brands that are meeting consumer demands.

 For detailed information on our brand ratings, please see How We Rate.